OCR-D/ocrd-website/site/en/spec/ocrd_zip.md

 ### When in METS and not in data

-Due to partial OCRD-ZIP not all files may be part of the payload.
-If so they have to be mentioned in fetch.txt and in all payload manifest files.
+All local files (`mets:file/mets:FLocat/@xlink:href` that represent file paths) must be part of the OCRD-ZIP.

 ## Optional metadata about the payload